Rao Sonag

 Rao Sonag was a Rajput king belonging to the Rathore clan, and the first Rao of Idar.
 His father was Rao Sheoji and his mother hailed from the Chavda clan of Rajputs.

-Sonag was a brother of Rao Asthan, ruler of Khed.
-The two brothers together conquered the town of Idar and Sonag settled there.
-Consequently, his descendants are known as "Idariya Rathores."
+Rao Sonagji was a brother of Rao Asthan, ruler of Khed.
+The two brothers together conquered the town of Idar in 1257 and Sonag settled there.
+He died in 1275, after him his son Rao Emalji ruled idar for 2 years, died early, his descendants were called Emaliya Raos who were given independent jagirs of Ahmednagar and vijapur later, after him idar's throne went to Rao Sonagji's younger son Dhavalmalji.

+Sonangji's descendants are known as "Idariya Rathores."